-The most significant works of the leading poets of Latin America.
-Emphasis on the postmodernist movement.
-Prerequisite: Spanish 3202. - 3365 Contemporary Urban Novel of Latin America A survey of the increasing tendency among Latin American novelists to portray life in rapidly growing population centers.
-Prerequisite: Spanish 3202. - 3366 The New World in Spanish Literature (Southern Hemisphere) A literary study of the diaries, accounts and biographies of the Spanish explorers and conquistadores in the New World: Cabeza de Vaca's Comentarios.
-El Inca Carcilaso de la Vega's Comentarios reales; Ercilla's La Araucana, etc. Prerequisite: Spanish 3202. - 3377 History of Spanish Poetry® - 3467 El ensayo hispánico A study of the Spanish and Spanish American essay of the nineteenth and twentieth centuries: Larra, Ganivet, Ortega y Gasset; Rodó, Bello, Sarmiento, Martí, Sierra, Caso, Reyes and others.
+The principal movements and writers in Argentine literature.
+At least four representative works will be read in class.
 Conducted in Spanish.
-Prerequisite: Six hours of advanced Spanish.
+Prerequisite: Spanish 3202. - 3364 Contemporary Poets of Latin America® - 3365 Contémporary Urban Novel of Latin America® - 3366 The New World in Spanish Literature (Southern Hemisphere) A literary study of the diaries, accounts and biographies of the Spanish explorers and conquistadores in the New World: Cabeza de Vaca's Comentarios.
+El Inca Garcilaso de la Vega's Comentarios reales; Ercilla's La Araucana, etc. Prerequi site: Spanish 3202. - 3377 History of Spanish Poetry A survey of Spanish poetry to the middle of the twentieth century.
+Prerequisite: Spanish 3202. - 3432 Classical Spanish Prose A study of the Spanish picaresque, chivalresque and pastoral novels and shorter forms.
+Some consideration of mystic and satirical masterpieces.
+Outside reading reports.
+Prerequisite: Six hours of advanced Spanish. - 3461 Don Quixote